-And while the changes are indeed small.
-Pennies and the dollar can make a big difference for shops that process a lot of transactions.
-Just check out our evaluation on Square’s processing changes from 2019.
+And while the changes are indeed small, pennies and the dollar can make a big difference for shops that process a lot of transactions.
+Just check out our evaluation of Square’s Review to better understand Square’s processing changes from 2019.

 But remember, you can always find ways to lower your processing costs by being selective about how you accept cards (mentioned above) as well as the processing company that you use.
 Some processors offer fixed rates that end up charging businesses far more than the interchange rate.
 These flat-rate pricing structures are almost always more costly for businesses and best to be avoided.
 Look for processors that offer transparency through interchange-plus pricing.